ThermIQ/thermiq_mqtt-ha/README.md

 # Home Assistant ThermIQ-MQTT Integration (Pre-Release)
 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs)

 This integration allows you to use the ThermIQ-MQTT hardware interface to control and monitor your Thermia or Danfoss heatpump from Home Assistant.
-The idea is to make it available as a custom component through HACS and eventually submit it as an official Home Assistant component.
+It is currently available as a custom component through HACS and will eventually be submit it as an official Home Assistant component.

 Some info background information on the ThermIQ-MQTT interface can be found here: https://thermiq.net